mrft/itr8/README.md

 * Piping should have better typing (like RxJS does it)
-* Piping should only care whether the output type of the first and the input type of the next match so that we are not only limited to transIterators, this way the last steo of the pipe could be forEach.
+* Piping should only care whether the output type of the first and the input type of the next match so that we are not only limited to transIterators, this way the last step of the pipe could be forEach.
 Right now calling forEach is still clunky.
 * General code cleanup
 * Writing more and better documentation